phetsims/aqua/doc/continuous-testing-management.md

 ## The Continuous Server (ct-main)

 The CT server runs from the `continuous-server` grunt task, and on sparky is kept running (and logging) with pm2 (more information below).
-The code is under `aqua/js/server`, and launches from aqua's `Gruntfile.js`.
+The code is under `aqua/js/server`, and launches from aqua's `Gruntfile.cjs`.

 The server by default will scan the (clean) working copy (pulling/cloning repos as needed), and when changes are detected will (by default) copy things over into a snapshot directory (under `ct-snapshots/`).
 Browser-based testing